AmlakeT/portfolio-react/README.md

 # My Portfolio
-This is my personal portfolio
+ This is  my personal portfolio I have developed  using React and Tailwind CSS.
-  using react and tailwind css